HaniSource/components/components/search-category/copper-search/doc.md

 Hey There! 👋

-Let me walk you through the SimpleSearch component a simple yet powerful search feature that’s built with Livewire.
+Let me walk you through the Copper Search component a simple yet powerful search feature that’s built with Livewire.
 It’s designed to make your life easier by offering real-time search with highlighted results.
 If you're looking to build something similar, don't worry!
 I’ve got your back.
 Let's dive in step by step.

 ### Setting Things Up
 First, we need to create a Livewire component.
 Don’t panic it’s just one simple Artisan command.
 Open up your terminal and run this: